byackley/pixelfonts/README.md

 * Some reasonable subset of IICore characters (for Chinese/Kanji)
   * Note: at these small pixel sizes, most characters will be illegible, so I will only implement characters that are distinctive and commonly used.
 * Hangul syllables
-* The proposed Legacy Computing block at 1FB, which is not yet actually in Unicode proper but is on the roadmap

 2.0 and later:
 * Everything else that can reasonably fit into an 8×12 block of pixels